 Can I save on electricity without investing into solar?

 There are a lot of easy, low-cost things that you can do at home to save on your power bills.
-Some tips:

 - Reduce heating and cooling costs by insulating ceilings, walls and floors and stopping drafts from doors and windows.

 - Cool your home efficiently, for example with highly efficient air-conditioners, which can use around 20% less electricity than older models.

 - If you have an electric hot water system, reduce your hot water usage by installing a star rated (efficient) shower-head or taking shorter showers.

 - Keep the fridge clean, well ventilated and do not place the fridge and stove close to each other.

 - Use curtains and shutters to keep the sun out during summer, and the heat in during winter.

 - Use cold water to wash clothes and the sun to dry them.

 - When building, renovating, renting or buying a home, aim for high energy-efficiency and install energy-efficient appliances and lighting.